edyhsgr/FittingAKMigration/README.md

 (3) the R code for fitting - Fitting.txt

+Each of these three items ReadRunWriteByYear.txt relies on is linked through the Internet, so you should be able to simply select-all, copy and paste ReadRunWriteByYear.txt into an R command line to make it work.

-CombinedPlots.pdf is output plots from ReadRunWriteByYear.txt, all combined
+CombinedPlots.pdf and CombinedPlots.gif is output plots from ReadRunWriteByYear.txt, all combined

 -----